Exploring England: Day 4-6 in London

 SOHO– breathtaking shops and art, but a little overpriced

-South Bank– lots of food stalls and shops along the Thames River.
+South Bank– lots of food stalls and shops along the River Thames.
 We ate some good food here.
-Also, the home of the London Eye, but the queue was ridiculous so it was a hard pass.
+Also, the home of the London Eye, but the queue was ridiculous, so it was a hard pass.

-Tate Modern– very interesting modern art pieces and it was free which made it accessible to all.
+Tate Modern– it had some very interesting modern art pieces, and it was free, which made it accessible to all.

 Bridges– there are a lot of them